voxel51/fiftyone-teams-app-deploy/docker/README.md

     1. Replace the encryption key
     1. Add the storage credentials via the UI again.

-Voxel51 strongly recommends storing this key in a safe place.

 Storage credentials no longer need to be mounted into containers with appropriate environment variables being set.
-Users with `Admin` permissions may add supported storage credentials using `/settings/cloud_storage_credentials` in the Web UI.
+Users with `Admin` permissions may use the FiftyOne Teams UI to manage storage credentials by navigating to `https://<DEPOY_URL>/settings/cloud_storage_credentials`.

-FiftyOne Teams version 1.3+ continues to support the use of environment variables to set storage credentials and is providing an alternate UI-centric configuration path.
+FiftyOne Teams version 1.3+ continues to support the use of environment variables to set storage credentials in the application context and is providing an alternate configuration path for future functionality.

 #### Environment Proxies

-FiftyOne Teams version 1.1 and higher support routing traffic through proxy servers.
+FiftyOne Teams supports routing traffic through proxy servers.
 To configure this, set following environment variables on

 1. All containers